OlegKaliadka/geo_api_data/README.md

 geo-test-app.herokuapp.com

 Endpoints:
-api/            - show geo-data current device
+api/            - show and save in db geo-data current device

 api/users/      - all geo-data from db